Blausee in Switzerland

 For the ones who prefer facts, the lake was created by a landslide more than 15'000 years ago.
 The crystal clear lake is fed by underground springs which keep the water at a constant cool temperature, ideal for the many trout living in it.
 The Blausee is known for its outstanding quality of trout and has its own hatchery.

 It is possible to take a tour on a glass bottomed row boat to appreciate the beauty of the lake and its surroundings from a different angle.
 The boatman wasn't very talkative though.
 Even though he was very knowledgeable and answered every question in detail, one had to pull the information out of him.

 The lake is so clear that one can see tree trunks and rocks at the bottom of the lake even though it's up to 12 m (39.4 ft.) deep.

 Lake Blausee is a charming spot to relax for a few hours and ideal for kids of all ages.
 The large playground with swings, slides, fire pits (wood provided) and tables is a perfect place for a picnic.
 The inviting small creek keeps beverages cool and small kids happy.

 It's not exactly off-the-beaten path.
-It's close to Interlaken and it's very crowded in July and August.
+It's popular for weddings, anniversaries and special celebrations.
+The location is close to Interlaken and it's very crowded in July and August.
 Luckily, we had the place almost to ourselves on a late September day at the end of a hiking day spent in the Kander Valley.